kghadiri94/Cplusplus-Program/README.md

 #What skills from this project will be particularly transferable to other projects and/or course work?
 Definitely working with multiple languages in a single project is something that will be transferable to other projects in the future.

+#How do I interpret user needs and implement them into a program?
+How does creating “user stories” help with this?
+Some ways to interpret user needs is to check the product yourself and see what you think it could use.
+You could also use resources like surverys.
+Creating user stories allows you to understand what the consumer is looking for in a product and allows you to determine if this is what you would like to add in your product.

+#How do I approach developing programs?
+What agile processes do I hope to incorporate into my future development work?
+In the future being able to adapt on the fly through agile processes is key.
+Also seeing the chain of command and good communication will help in the future.

+#What does it mean to be a good team member in software development?
+Communicate and ask for help if you are stuck.
+Also doing your part and not trying to step on someone elses toes.
+Offering help when asked is also a great thing.